payneteasy/superfly/superfly-jira-integration/readme.txt

     * subsystem.name must match the name of a subsystem which you've chosen for your Jira instance on the Superfly side; it must match the CN of your SSL certificate (default is 'jira')
-    * principal.name must match the name of a principal through which actions are assigned to Jira users (default is 'jira')
     * actions.list must be a comma-separated list of groups you would like to have in Jira (it's called 'actions.list' as Superfly's actions are mapped to Jira's groups).